 The student may begin the Step One process with either the informal or formal process.
 Informal: An informal process, while completely voluntary, is encouraged whenever possible.
 The informal review should be initiated as quickly as possible after the student experiences an incident.
-Students must report incidents as soon as possible, but reports must be received within 30 calendar days (excluding College holidays) after the last incident.
+Students must report incidents as soon as possible to promote resolution at the earliest opportunity, but reports must be received within 180 calendar days (excluding College holidays) after the last incident..
 This informal procedure is the recommended first step as it allows for greater flexibility, is less adversarial, and does not preclude utilizing the administrative review (Step Two) or the formal grievance procedure (Step Three) if that proves necessary.
 The student may choose to consult with the Disabilities Coordinator at any time in the grievance process.